 Simplify Orange County permitting with Alliance Permitting

 Orange County's multi-department Fast Track routing, impact fees, and the patchwork of city and Disney-district jurisdictions reward clean, correctly-routed submissions.
-Alliance Permitting is a permit expediter for Orange County — our permit expediting services pair AI-driven document review with expediters who know Fast Track and the county's review process — so your submissions go in clean and move faster.
+Alliance Permitting is a permit expediter for Orange County — our permit expediting services in Florida pair AI-driven document review with expediters who know Fast Track and the county's review process — so your submissions go in clean and move faster.

 Trusted by leading builders and brands — including Dream Finders Homes, Tesla, Verizon, Hyatt, and Sunnova.